Gheorghe I. Brătianu: Biography

 Gheorghe (George) I. Brătianu was born on 28 January 1898, in Ruginoasa, Baia County (nowadays in Iași County).
 He was the son of Ion (Ionel) I. C. Brătianu and of the princess Maria Moruzi (1863-1921) (widow of Alexandru Al. Ioan Cuza) and the nephew of Ion C. Brătianu.
 Although his parents separated shortly after the marriage, just before his birth, Ionel Brătianu recognized him as a legitimate son and took care to supervise the intellectual formation of the young George.
 The relationship between father and son had an occasional character, because his mother did not allow contacts between the two.
-The two had divorced the day after the religious wedding, only to recognize the future historian as a legitimate son.
-Only after 1918, Gheorghe I. Brătianu will visit I. I. C. Brătianu, asking for his advice and support.
-He married in 1925 Hélène Sturdza (1901–1971), sister of Prince Mihai Gr.
+His parents had divorced the day after the religious wedding, just for Ionel Brătianu to be able to recognize the future historian as a legitimate son.
+Only after 1918, will Gheorghe I. Brătianu visit his father, asking for his advice and support.
+He married Hélène Sturdza (1901–1971), sister of prince Mihai Gr.
 Sturdza, in Bucharest on 27 January 1922 and they had three children.

 Education

-He spent his childhood and adolescence with his mother, in Ruginoasa, in the Royal Palace of Alexandru Ioan Cuza - built in 1811 in neo-Gothic style, which had originally belonged to the Sturza family - now is a museum, and on his mother's property in Iași, Casa Pogor.
+He spent his childhood and adolescence with his mother, in Ruginoasa, in the Royal Palace of Alexandru Ioan Cuza – built in 1811 in the neo-Gothic style, which had originally belonged to the Sturdza family – and which is now a museum, and on his mother's property in Iași, Casa Pogor.
 In 1916 he got his bachelor's degree in Iași, and in the summer of the same year he visited for the first time the historian Nicolae Iorga, in Vălenii de Munte.
 Nicolae Iorga was the one who published his first study "A Moldovan army three centuries ago" (O oaste moldovenească acum trei veacuri), in "Revista istorică", representing the historiographical debut of the young Gheorghe I. Brătianu, aged 16.
 At the age of 17, Gheorghe Brătianu founded the magazine-manuscript "Challenges" (Încercări).

 After Romania joined World War I, on 15 August 1916, Gheorghe I. Brătianu, aged 18, was enrolled voluntarily and incorporated into the 2nd Artillery Regiment.
-Between 10 October 1916 - 31 March 1917, he attended the school of artillery reserve officers in Iași, and on 1 June 1917, he was promoted to the rank of lieutenant.
-In the summer of 1917, participating in the heavy fighting in Cireșoaia, he was wounded, and after recovering he reached the front again, in Bucovina.
-He presented his experience on the front in the book "Broken Files from the Book of War".
+Between 10 October 1916 – 31 March 1917, he attended the school of artillery reserve officers in Iași, and on 1 June 1917, he was promoted to the rank of lieutenant.
+In the summer of 1917, after participating in the heavy fighting in Cireșoaia, he was wounded, and after recovering he returned to the frontlines, now in Bukovina.
+He presented his experience in World War I in the book "Broken Files from the Book of War".